laurelherting/graphql-apollo/README.md

 ### Server: Running the project
 - Open up a tab in the terminal and start MongoDB
 - Open up a tab in the terminal.
-From the root project folder, run `yarn start`
+From the root project folder, run: `yarn start`

 ### Client: Install
 From the `Client` folder, run `yarn`

 ### Client: Running the project
 #### Relay and webpack-dev-server will be run in watch mode
 Open up a tab in the terminal.
-From the `Client` project folder, run:
+From the `Client` project folder, run: `yarn start`

 ## Express-GraphQL Notes
-The GraphQL schema docs are located in `graphql_types`
+The GraphQL schema docs are located in `server`

 ## Relay Notes
 [Getting started doc]:(https://facebook.github.io/relay/docs/en/query-renderer.html)